May 19, 2012 Topics: Instantious hot water heaters; Roof membr...

 Hazardous waste is anything that can cause ecological problems if it is either put down the drain or sent to a regular landfill site.
-The four primary categories are:
+The five primary categories are:

 EXPLOSIVE -- the most common household product in this category are aerosol cans that if heated or crushed could explode and cause harm with flying metal parts.